Greece ratings move could smooth crucial bond market return

 * Investors say bond issue will be watershed moment

-LONDON, April 4 (Reuters) - The relentless rally in Greek bonds could be given a further leg up by ratings agency Moody's on Friday, with an expected uplift helping smooth the country's planned return to market just two years after it defaulted.
+LONDON, April 4 (Reuters) - The rally in Greek bonds could get another boost if Moody's upgrades Greece's credit rating, helping smooth the country's planned return to market just two years after it defaulted.